abuech2s/nmeasim/Readme.md

 General hint: Some field are rotated within their valid range; without any kind of validation to corresponding other fields.
 This means, numerical they should be all correct; semantically there might be no relationship between them.

-## Requirements
+## Recommended Requirements

  - Java 11
- - Maven 3.8.1
+ - Maven 3.8.2

- Since Version `V1.0.8` this simulator is developed based on OpenJDK 11.
-Java 1.8+ is not supported anymore.
+These version are always recommended; no guarantee, that older versions are compatible.

 ## Supported sentences